“I wondered when I walked to the podium and everyone clapped, what would they think if they knew I had terminated three pregnancies?“

 My most challenging encounter so far has been the harsh judgment and dispute with women who have cared for years for their children and buried their children with the same disorder as my own, and who disagree with my choices.
 I once had a mother tell me how my abortion was sending the message that her child’s life had no value, which in turn meant I felt my living child’s life had no value.
 It only took me about a half of a second to tell her what total and utter bullshit her theory was.
 I do my best to never judge, and I support everyone’s right to choose.
 However, I also know how I will never, ever be able to comprehend how someone can willingly choose to bring a life into this world when you know that life will suffer.

-It should not be about how much you love your living child with a disability in comparison to a child you know will enter the world and only suffer.
+It should not be about how much you love your living child with disabilities in comparison to a child you know will enter the world and only suffer.
 It’s about each child.
 It’s about the individual love you have for each child.
 Ending a pregnancy does not mean I do not love my living child and it in no way does it mean I don’t love my babies I let go either.
 Any argument against that is complete nonsense spoken by an ignorant person.

 If the above isn’t sufficient, here is a very, very minute reality check… I recorded five seizures this morning and have been physically attacked a dozen times in the past week.
 Today, I will call my friend whose son died two years ago from the same disorder as my son.
 We became good friends after I “outed” myself about my abortions on the support group for our children’s disorder.
 When she called me two years ago to tell me her son had passed, I told her how sorry I was and then gave an additional apology for all the jerks who would offer empty platitudes and say things that were meant to be helpful but would be the total opposite.

 One of these days I hope more people can begin living more honestly and openly about these very important topics.
 I have been essentially caring for a baby for fifteen years.
-My friend did the same for three years & then watched her son very, very slowly die over the next two years.
+My friend did the same for three years and then watched her son very, very slowly die over the next two years.
 She was the best mother and I adore her for being one of the rare ones who would not hesitate to tell you to terminate to avoid the hell her son endured, she endured, and her family endured.